Nuts and Bolts – Reminder March 2025 Design Challenge.

 GCU Community Manager

-Please consider creating cards for Congratulations surviving jury duty.
-They should go here:
+Please consider creating new cards.
+They should go here accordingly:

 Note: cid# is the speed entry method of adding a category to your card via category id number (cid#) vs using search terms or click and hunt.
 See here on the blog: